RaphaelArkadyMeyerNYU/FranklinTheorems.jl/README.md

 Franklin.include_external_config(FranklinTheorems.config_path())
 ```

-**This requires using a very new version of Franklin.jl, which is not yet on the master branch.**

 Additionally, FranklinTheorems also creates the `.theorem`, `.theorem-header`, `.theorem-type`, `.theorem-accordion`, `.theorem-panel`, `.theorem-accordion-text`, and `.proof-box` div environments.
 We provide a [CSS file](/src/FranklinTheorems.css) for the tufte Franklin style.
 After installing the package, the following Julia code will return the path to a local copy of the CSS file:
 ```julia